Archive for category Subject: Printmaking

 Print Workshops Directory || Sean Rorke

-Posted by henry in Author: Sean Rorke, Publisher: A&C Black, Subject: Printmaking on January 26, 2010
+Posted by Henry in Author: Sean Rorke, Publisher: A&C Black, Subject: Printmaking on Jan 26, 2010

 I’m not sure that you can really review a directory, but it’s at least worth noting that such a thing exists.